OctopusDeploy/blog/blog/2021-02/multi-tenancy-release-management/index.md

 2. Do all the necessary manual interventions.
 3. Run Deploy Child Octopus Deploy Project step templates in normal mode.

-When running in what-if mode, the following output parameters are set to be used later in the process:
+When running in what-if mode, the following output parameters are set for use later in the process:

 - **ReleaseToPromote**: The release number that meets all the requirements.
 When no release is found, this is set to N/A.  When the release has already been deployed to the target environment, it will indicate that.
 - **ReleaseNotes**: The release notes of the child project.
 Includes the commit history and issues associated with the project when using build information.